 In this tutorial, we will focus on how to create a pagination action when there is no next page button on the page.
 More specifically, one that requires clicking the numbered links when you want to turn the page, like the ones below.

-Now, let's explore the various ways you can create a pagination action with no next page button in Octoparse.
+Let's explore how you can create a pagination action with no next page button in Octoparse.

 1. Create pagination with Auto-detect

-If you are building a new task with Webpage Auto-detect, Octoparse automatically scans the web page for web data and pagination links.
-You can have the Auto-detect function enabled in your settings so that the auto-detec process will be initiated automatically every time.
+With the Auto-detect function, Octoparse will automatically scan the web page for data and pagination links.
+It can be enabled in your settings to initiate the auto-detect process automatically every time.

-If Octoparse detects any pagination links on the web page, pagination options will be provided in the Tips panel upon completion of the Auto-detect Process.
-You can click Check to see the link detected by Octoparse or click "Edit" to edit the link if it has not been detected correctly.
+If Octoparse detects any pagination links on the web page, there will be a pagination option in the Tips panel upon completion of the Auto-detect Process.
+You can click Check to see the link detected by Octoparse or click Edit to edit the link if it is not correct.

 As we all know, web pages come in many different forms.
-There will be times when Auto-detect fails to detect pagination links or have the wrong links detected.
+Auto-detect will sometimes fail to detect pagination links or have the wrong links detected.
 In this case, you can turn to one of the solutions below.

 2. Use "Batch Generate" to create URLs for all pages